allielynne20/wk-nine-challenge/ReadmeGeneratorREADME.md

   ## **Usage**
   This app is meant to create a readme.md file from the information the user inputs.
+  - Here is an example of the README file it will create: [readme file]()
+  - Here is a video that shows you how to create a reademe file with this application: [readme video]()

   ## **Contributions**
   There are many ways in which you can contribute to this project, for example: